jackyyrose/fullstack_notebook/README.md

 # fullstack_notebook
-Make some notes regarding the incremental exploring of my fullstack skills development.
+Some study notes to trace the incremental exploring of fullstack skills.
+1 js
+2 Vue.js
+3 React
+4 Typescript